SCPR/parse-dashboard/README.md

 Parse Dashboard is a standalone dashboard for managing your Parse apps.
 You can use it to manage your [Parse Server](https://github.com/ParsePlatform/parse-server) apps and your apps that are running on [Parse.com](https://Parse.com).

+**Note** This is SCPR's clone of Parse Dashboard.
+To quickly get set up, deploy, or stop the Elastic Beanstalk environment hosting our dashboard, jump to [Elastic Beanstalk Setup](#elastic-beanstalk)

 * [Getting Started](#getting-started)
 * [Local Installation](#local-installation)
   * [Configuring Parse Dashboard](#configuring-parse-dashboard)